Blazing heat shouldn't be your only reminder to use sunscreen.

 - No matter what the instructions on your sunscreen say, you should always reapply at least every two hours, or immediately after heavy sweating or toweling.

-- Always wear a lip balm with an SPF 15 or higher - lips are very sensitive.
+- Always wear a lip balm with an SPF 15 or higher as lips are very sensitive.

-- Remember to keep your head covered - not just to keep you warm, but protect your scalp from UV damage.
+- Remember to keep your head covered - not just to keep you warm, but to also protect your scalp from UV damage.

-The Skin Cancer Foundation recommends that everyone practice monthly head-to-toe self-examination of their skin, so that they can find any new or changing lesions that might be cancerous or precancerous.
+The Skin Cancer Foundation recommends that everyone practice monthly head-to-toe self-examinations of their skin, so that they can find any new or changing lesions that might be cancerous or precancerous.
 Skin cancers found and removed early are almost always curable.
 Learn about the warnings signs of skin cancer and what to look for during self-examination.
-If you spot anything suspicious, see a doctor.
+If you spot anything suspicious, schedule an appointment with a dermatologist.